PickNikRobotics/ros_control_boilerplate/README.md

  - Creating a hardware_interface for multiple joints for use with ros_control
  - Position Trajectory Controller
- - Control of 2 joints of a simple robot
+ - Control of 2 joints of the simple robot "RRBot" pictured below
  - Loading configurations with roslaunch and yaml files
  - Generating a random trajectory and sending it over an actionlib interface
- - Partial support of joint mode switching (but this feature has not been release with ros_control yet)
+ - Partial support of joint mode switching (but this feature has not been release with ros_control)
  - Visualization in Rviz

 Developed by [Dave Coleman](dav.ee) at the University of Colorado Boulder